 Baird takes fraud prevention very seriously.
-By reviewing the information below, you can learn how to identify two common fraud methods used by scam artists and better protect yourself from becoming a victim.
+Learn how to identify two common fraud methods used by scam artists and better protect yourself from becoming a victim.

 E-mail fraud, also known as “phishing,” is a scam used to steal an individual’s identity through e-mail.
 This technique is used by scam artists, posing as legitimate companies, in an attempt to convince you to reply via e-mail or enter information into a fraudulent site to divulge personal financial information such as passwords and account numbers.
 Fraudulent e-mails commonly use generic urgent messages to lower your guard, such as:

 Your account will be closed unless your information is updated.